Pay it online, report an issue or request a service, submit on it, or ask us.

 For the first time, it also includes Masterplans for the Mixed-Use Business Areas which provide us with an exciting opportunity to shape the future of the Town Centre.
 We believe Kaiapoi will become a destination; a place to live, shop, dine and relax.

 The Draft Kaiapoi Town Centre Plan was open for public consultation throughout August 2018.
 Community feedback and submissions were then considered, revisions made and the final plan was adopted by the Council in November 2018.
-Now that the Plan has been adopted, we will start to work on the Plan’s 26 actions, many of which are proposed to begin in the next 1-3 years.
-Progress updates on these projects will be provided on this page.
+Now that the Plan has been adopted, we have started working on the Plan’s 26 actions.
+Progress updates can be found in the section below.

 The Waimakariri District Council is pleased to present the Kaiapoi Town Centre Plan.
 This Plan presents a renewed vision for the future of Kaiapoi as ‘New Zealand’s Best Rivertown’ and provides our community, the council and other stakeholders with a framework that will cultivate positive growth over the next 10 years and beyond.